bitmovin/bitmovin-player-android-integrations-yospace/README.md

 ## Examples

-The following example creates a `BitmovinYoSpacePlayer` object loads a `YoSpaceSourceConfiguration`
+The following example creates a `BitmovinYoSpacePlayer` object and loads a `YoSpaceSourceConfiguration`

 #### Basic video playback
 ```java